-Learning Japanese can be a challenge, but thanks to technology, there are amazing tools that facilitate the process.
+Learning Japanese can be a challenge, but thanks to technology, there are incredible tools that make the process easier.
 Browser extensions are especially useful, allowing you to learn while browsing the internet.
-In this article, I present a detailed list of the best extensions for learning Japanese directly from your browser, with recommendations for different learning levels and needs.
+In this article, I present a detailed list of the best extensions to learn Japanese directly from your browser, with recommendations for different levels of learning and needs.

 Mainichi (毎日): Expand Your Vocabulary Daily